yanglr/HighlightForMaple/README.md

 # HighlightForMaple
-Files for the Maple programming language for the Maple programming language for Notepad++ and UltraEdit UEStudio:
+Files for the Maple programming language for the Maple programming language for Notepad++ and UltraEdit Studio:
 - Syntax Definitions (xml file -> notepad++, uex file -> UltraEdit Studio)